Camora0/MojaveMoProblems/README.md

 ## An Introduction

 Welcome to Fallout: New Vegas - Mojave Mo' Problems.
 Here to make sure you know that the Mojave and it's inhabitants are not your friend.
-There might be a few souls willing to tolerate you, But the sands and the monsters that lie waiting only have one purpose: to kill you.
+There might be a few souls willing to tolerate you, but the sands and the monsters that lie waiting only have one purpose: to kill you.

 *Kill them back.*